How to extend your car's life

 7. Check your brakes

-Get your brake fluid checked regularly.
-If your brakes are making any kind of noise or you notice you aren’t stopping as quickly as you should… get those pads and disks checked out.
+Get your brake fluid checked regularly as it is hydroscopic, which means it attracts water.
+If your brakes are making any kind of noise or you notice you aren’t stopping as quickly as you should, get those pads and disks checked out.